darkamenosa/pulse-zero/README.md

 ## Philosophy

-Pulse Zero follows the same philosophy as [authentication-zero](https://github.com/lazaronixon/authentication-zero):
+Pulse Zero follows the same philosophy as [authentication-zero](https://github.com/lazaronixon/authentication-zero), and is heavily inspired by [Turbo Rails](https://github.com/hotwired/turbo-rails).
+The API design closely mirrors Turbo Rails patterns, making it intuitive for developers already familiar with the Hotwire ecosystem.

 - **Own your code**: All code is generated into your project
 - **No runtime dependencies**: The gem is only needed during generation
 - **Customizable**: Modify any generated code to fit your needs
 - **Production-ready**: Includes battle-tested patterns from real applications
+- **Familiar API**: Inspired by Turbo Rails, uses similar broadcasting patterns and conventions

 ## Contributing